jadecobra/python_tdd_exercises/source/how_to/make_tdd_manually/make_tdd_environment.rst

 ----

-I want to make a file_ where I can list all the `Python packages`_ for my project as a way to document it and have pip_ install the programs_ listed in the file_
+I want to make a file_ where I can list all the `Python packages`_ that my project needs as a way to document it and have uv_ install the programs_ listed in the file_

 * I can write text to a file_ with the `echo program`_, it shows whatever it is given as an argument, on the screen (`standard output (stdout)`_) for example